vectra-ai-research/derf/docs/attack-techniques/aws/ec2-ami-share-snapshot.md

 This attack has two different ways to share an EBS Snapshot externally.
 - The first option shares an AMI snapshot with {"groups":"all"} - everyone.
-- The second case shares an AMI Snapshot with an external, fictitious AWS account, (012345678912)
+- The second case shares an AMI Snapshot with an external AWS that is user defined.
+If none is defined the AMI snapshot is shared with account `012345678901`

 #### Attacker Actions: